Liver Enzymes Explained: ALT, GGT, and AST — What Your Bloodwork Actually Means

 The Three Main Liver Enzymes and What They Measure

-Liver enzymes are proteins that perform specific chemical reactions inside liver cells.
-When liver cells are damaged or stressed, their membranes become permeable and enzymes leak into the bloodstream — which is why elevated levels in a blood test indicate liver cell stress or injury.
+Liver enzymes are proteins that carry out specific chemical reactions inside liver cells.
+When liver cells are damaged or stressed, their membranes become more permeable and some of these enzymes leak into the bloodstream — which is why elevated levels on a blood test are read as a signal of liver cell stress or injury.

 ALT — Alanine Aminotransferase